naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 Used to specify the list of checks to be performed against the previous visit for the same participant.
 * Each constraint specifies `previous` and `current` attributes.
 If conditions specified under `previous` subschema satisfied by the previous visit record, then the current visit record must satisfy the conditions specified under `current` subschema.
-* Each `previous/current` attribute can have several fields which need to be satisifed, with the `*_op` attribute specifying the boolean operation in which to compare the different fields.
+* Each `previous/current` attribute can have several fields which need to be satisifed, with the optional `*_op` attribute specifying the boolean operation in which to compare the different fields.
 For example, if `prev_op = or`, then as long as _any_ of the fields satsify their schema, the `current` attribute will be evaluated.
 The default `*_op` is `and`.
+* Each constraint also allows for an optional `ignore_empty` boolean option, defaulting to False.
+If True, it will evaluate on the previous record where the parent `field_name` the rule is defined under is not empty

 *To validate `temporalrules`, validator should have a `Datastore` instance which will be used to retrieve the previous visit record(s) for the participant.*